Senior Resources » Hospice Care » How To Volunteer With Hospice

 What is hospice?

 Hospice is holistic care and support for those who have a life expectancy of 6 months or less.
-Care provided is palliative and not intended as a cure, only for comfort and symptom relief.
+The care provided is palliative and not intended as a cure, only for comfort and symptom relief.
 Hospice is provided in four ways:

 Routine home care is provided wherever a patient lives.